evanmalherbe/developerPortfolio/README.md

 ## Description

-This app uses Next.js to create a Developer Portfolio of my various coding projects.
+This app uses Next.js to create a Developer Portfolio of my various coding projects, as well as a bit of background about me (Evan Malherbe) and my educational and work history.

+The deployed website can be found at: [https://developer-portfolio-taupe.vercel.app/](https://developer-portfolio-taupe.vercel.app/).

 ## Table of Contents